Curriculum & Didactics

 Rotation Schedule

 Below is a sample of our Internal Medicine curriculum for intern year.
-We provide residents with diverse and robust training experiences in both inpatient and outpatient settings to train confident community-based internists.
+We provide residents with diverse and robust training experiences in both inpatient and outpatient settings to train confident internists.

 Sample PGY-1 Schedule